Nikitushka/ProjectIcaros/Reports/kaliupdate_kismet/README.md

     $ sudo apt update && sudo apt install -y kismet

 According to [Cyber Weapons Lab's](https://null-byte.wonderhowto.com/how-to/use-kismet-watch-wi-fi-user-activity-through-walls-0182214/) instructions on using the software I'd need a **NIC** with the ability to put it in promiscuous mode.
 You could achieve it with the use of **airmon-nf/aircrack-ng**.
 The program can be found from **apt**.
-I installed said program
+I installed said program.

     $ sudo apt-cache search aircrack
     $ sudo apt install -y aircrack-ng